Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 2006.11.30 (Ver 4.50)
   - Bug fix: TeraTerm crashs when the log file name is not a full path.
+  - added FUNCTION.CNF.
+F1-F10 keys are enabled in this keyboard setup file.
   - upgraded TTSSH version supporting SSH2 to 2.38

 2006.11.20 (Ver 4.49)